vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 # Contributing Code

-* Create a fork or branch (if you can) and make your changes.
+* Create a fork or branch (if you can) and make your changes
 * Push your changes and create a pull request.

 # Typical Dev Workflow